Beeston Hall School

-Beeston Hall School is an independent day and boarding preparatory school for boys and girls in the village of Beeston Regis, Norfolk.
+Beeston Hall School is an independent day and boarding preparatory school for boys and girls in the village of Beeston Regis, Norfolk, England.

 Founded in 1948, Beeston Hall currently accommodates 125 pupils aged 4 – 13 making it the largest boarding preparatory school in East Anglia.

 History

 Originally called Beeston Regis Hall, it was once the family home of the Wyndham Ketton-Cremers on the Beeston Regis Estate, part of the much larger Felbrigg Estate, the family seat.
 In 1940 a German bomb hit the school, causing slight damage.
 The Hall was leased to Thomas Tapping and his wife Bessie, who opened the private Beeston Hall School in 1948.
 In 1967 the school became an incorporated trust, and in 1970, following the death of Robert Wyndham Ketton-Cremer, the last squire of Felbrigg, the school acquired the freehold and about 14 acres (5.7 ha) of land.
 Over the years the school has expanded; it is the biggest employer in the parish.
 It has also acquired other surrounding land including Beeston Hall Common, which it purchased from the parish of Beeston Regis.

+In September 2025, Beeston Hall became part of Radley Schools Group.